 The third method is to send a written complaint to the Office of Defects Investigation (NVS-210), 1200 New Jersey Ave.
 SE, Washington, DC 20590.

-In addition to this information, the form will ask you to describe the circumstances under which the failure of the vehicle part occurred.
-You will also be asked to state how often the failure occurs and what its consequences were and if you performed any repairs or replacements to fix the problem.
+In addition to this information, the form will ask you to describe the circumstances under which the vehicle or part failed.
+You will also be asked to state how often the failure occurs, its consequences, and if you performed any repairs or replacements to fix the problem.

 If any vehicle occupants were injured or killed as a result of the defective vehicle, you should definitely state that in your complaint as well.